keboola/connection-docs/tutorial/onboarding/usage-blueprint/index.md

 > *Using naming conventions for all Keboola components is recommended to keep your project well organized, comprehensible, and simpler to manage and navigate.
 > The guidelines below are just suggestions, as there is no universally recognized best practice for naming.*

-All configurations for Keboola components, including data source and data destination connectors, transformations, workspaces, flows, and others, along with any Storage objects created, are required to adhere to the standard naming conventions outlined below.
+Make sure to apply the naming rules below to all configurations of Keboola components, including data source and data destination connectors, transformations, workspaces, flows, and any other Storage objects you create.

 #### Component configurations
-The name of each component (data source/data destination connector or application) should include a use case/category (if possible), a domain (if applicable), and the configuration name should follow the convention of capitalizing the first letter.
+When naming a component (like a data connector or application), include its use case or category and, if relevant, its domain.
+Start each word in the configuration name with a capital letter.

 `{Domain}[USECASE - optional] Configuration Name`